 Being Pentecostal, the beauty of why it matters, is humbly and graciously accepting God’s lens over your eyes, to be effective for His kingdom in your small portion of this world.
 As wonderful as it is to live as a Pentecostal Christian for your span of time on earth, it should be more wonderful for those coexisting with you—for those drawn to the Spirit’s light inside you.

-Shauna Green and her husband, Michael, live in Cleveland, Ohio, where he is the lead pastor of the Parma Park Church of God.
+Shauna White and her husband, Michael, live in Cleveland, Ohio, where he is the lead pastor of the Parma Park Church of God.